 I also love giving gift baskets full of useful things.
-A breastfeeding gift basket is one of my very favorite gifts.
+This makes the perfect new mommy care package.

 Bonus Tip: Stock your baskets at the beginning of the day.
 If you really want to make things easy, fill a bag with all the things you need at the beginning of the week.
 Just grab your bag and go around and stock your baskets everyday with everything that is needed.

 Anything that makes a new mom’s life easier is a good thing.
-Breastfeeding baskets will make your life easier.
+Breastfeeding baskets filled with nursing must haves will make your life easier.

-15 Essentials Every Mom Needs in a Breastfeeding Basket
+15 Essentials Every Mom Needs in a Breastfeeding Basket-T